[Updated] How to identify evergreen content

 You can use filtering to look at comparisons such as:

-By exporting the data to Google sheets, you’ll have it in a simple format which is easy to share with your team and line managers.
+By exporting the data to a collaboration-enabled spreadsheet, you’ll have it in a simple format that is easy to share with your team and line managers.
 It means you’ll all be working from one master copy and can easily update and use it to inform future campaigns.
 Evergreen content is subject to the same duplicate content requirements as any other copy, so being able to monitor who is producing and publishing what is important.

 “Think of a threshold under which the numbers are too small for you to make a decision about – for example, set your page views from largest to smallest and ignore anything under 1000 views.
 Views is a good metric to focus on rather than submissions, as submissions is a higher indicator of engagement so typically has a lower volume.”

 You’ll need to set up some columns with calculated fields to help you work out, for example, submissions divided by views will give you a percentage which is your submission rate.

 Bare in mind too that search volumes will impact the performance of different pages.
 One of your landing pages may have a small volume of consistent traffic but its target search terms are also low - this is especially likely for longtail content.
 Highly targeted, bottom of the funnel content is valuable content, even if the traffic is comparatively low.
 This is why comparing like-for-like is sensible.

 Step 4: Compare high views to high submissions

 When reviewing content to find your potential evergreen pieces, there is a sweet spot: the high views to high submissions pieces.
 These are the "holy grail" of content, the performance we’d like every piece of content to meet in an ideal world.